MainStreet Cleveland is a non profit organization dedicated to the revitalization and promotion of historic downtown Cleveland, Tennessee.

 MainStreet Cleveland is composed of dedicated citizens, business owners, government officials and other friends who recognize the important role a vital downtown plays in preserving and furthering our community's identity, spirit and economy.

 Thank you to all of those who attended our “Back Alley Gallery” test site on March 8 as part of the Thriving Communities Design Thinking grant project.
 More than 50 people came out to view the project and provided feedback.
 Responses where overwhelmingly positive about transforming the underutilized alley spaces into charming art galleries.
 The overall three-year goal is for Downtown Cleveland “to be known as an emerging arts, culture and innovation district.”
 This project is only the first many activities and actions required to reach the goal.

-MainStreet Cruise-In - Begins Saturday, April 23 and will continue on the 4th Saturday of each month, April - October- 1 to 6 p.m.
+MainStreet Cruise-In - The 4th Saturday of each month, April - October- 1 to 6 p.m.